Yamini2001/LeetCode-Solutions/README.md

   ## Maximum Running Time Of N Computers
   Return the maximum number of minutes you can run all the n computers simultaneously.

+  ## Count Number of Trapezoids
+  Return the number of unique horizontal trapezoids that can be formed by choosing any four distinct points from points.